List of U.S. stadiums by capacity

 The following is a list of stadiums in the United States.
 They are ranked by capacity, which is the maximum number of spectators the stadium can normally accommodate.
 All U.S. stadiums with a current capacity of 10,000 or more are included in the list.
-The majority of these stadiums are used for American football, either in college football or the NFL.
-Most of the others are Major League Baseball ballparks or Major League Soccer stadiums.
+The majority of these stadiums are used for American football, either in college football or the National Football League (NFL).
+Most of the others are Major League Baseball (MLB) ballparks or Major League Soccer (MLS) stadiums.